Ethan-Nowa/BookLibrary/README.md

 A website that links to a Maria Database full of book information, simulating a library database system with user login.

+You can view existing books, add new books, edit books, and delete books.

 Java Backend
 React Frontend
 MariaDB Database

 Login Screen: